Machine Learning vs LLM: Differences, Applications & Impact

 Machine Learning Vs LLM - Key Differences

-Machine Learning (ML) is a broad field used for classification, regression, clustering, and forecasting across many domains.
-LLMs are a specialized branch focused on understanding and generating human language.
+Machine Learning (ML) is a broad field used for classification, regression, clustering, and forecasting across many domains, typically producing numerical results or classifications, whereas LLMs are a specialized branch focused on understanding and generating human language.
+LLMs interact through prompt engineering, which allows users to guide their output in natural language.

 The burden of complex feature extraction is shifted to financial costs when using LLMs.

 LLMs use deep transformer architectures with billions of parameters.
-In contrast, many ML models, like decision trees or logistic regression, are more straightforward to interpret.
+In contrast, many ML models, such as decision trees and logistic regression, are more straightforward to interpret.

 Training an LLM demands massive compute resources (GPUs, TPUs, distributed systems).
-Traditional ML models can often be trained on standard hardware with less time and cost.
+Traditional ML models can often be trained on standard hardware in less time and at lower cost.

-The above considerations are summarized in the table.
+The above considerations on ML Vs LLM are summarized in the table.

 Applications of Machine Learning and LLMs

 Machine Learning (ML) enables computers to learn from data patterns without explicit programming.
 By creating predictive models based on past results, ML reduces computation time in fields like engineering simulation, including CFD.
-It’s particularly beneficial when physical models are too costly or complex to solve directly.
+It is particularly beneficial when physical models are too costly or complex to solve directly.
 ML is versatile and applicable to classification, regression, and optimization.
 This explains the rise of applications of Machine Learning in engineering.
-However, ML often requires manual feature work: selecting and transforming the correct input variables to get good results.
+However, ML often requires manual feature engineering: selecting and transforming the appropriate input variables to achieve good results.
 This step can be time-consuming and may limit scalability.

 In finance, ML models flag suspicious transactions in real time by recognizing subtle deviations from normal behavior.
-In e-commerce and entertainment, recommendation engines learn user preferences to serve relevant products or content, improving engagement and conversion.
+In e-commerce and entertainment, recommendation engines learn users' preferences to serve relevant products or content, improving engagement and conversion rates.

 In healthcare, ML supports diagnosis by analyzing medical scans or lab data with a precision that complements clinical expertise.
 Logistics and supply chain operations use ML to anticipate demand fluctuations, detect bottlenecks, and improve inventory decisions.